 Based on the above-mentioned criteria, 8 types of human intelligence were established namely (Gardner, 1983):

 - Verbal-linguistic intelligence: the ability to analyse information and acuity in oral and written language.
-They learn best through hearing and seeing words, speaking, reading, writing, discussing and debating.
+They learn best through hearing and seeing words, speaking, reading, writing, discussing, and debating.

 - Logical-mathematical intelligence: ability to develop equations, make calculations, and solve abstract problems.
-They prefer working with sequences and patterns, classifying, categorising, working with abstract ideas.
+They prefer working with sequences and patterns, classifying, categorising, and working with abstract ideas.

 - Visual-spatial intelligence: comprehension of graphical information.
 They are gifted at working with pictures and colours, visualising, imagining, and drawing.